Erwin Stresemann: Early life

 Stresemann was born in Dresden to Richard, an apothecary and Marie.
 His grandfather Theodor owned the Zum Roten Adler pharmacy in Berlin-Kölln while his father and a brother Gustav owned the Mohrenapotheke in Dresden from 1876.
 The family was affluent, providing a stimulating environment and he took an interest in beetles and maintained a vivarium.
 When he joined the Vitzthum Gymnasium, the teacher of mathematics and biology, Dr. Otto Koepert, gave Erwin the job of organizing the school's collection of American and African birds.
 At a comparatively young age he was able to travel to Heligoland, Bornholm and Moscow.
-After high school he went to study zoology at the University of Jena in 1908, and then transferred to the Ludwig Maximilian University of Munich to study under Richard von Hertwig, and still later at the Freiberg University of Mining and Technology.
+After high school he went to study zoology at the University of Jena in 1908, and then transferred to the Ludwig-Maximilians-Universität München to study under Richard von Hertwig, and still later at the Freiberg University of Mining and Technology.
 He made contact with Ernst Haeckel and studied marine biology at Bergen.
 He took a break from 1910 to 1912 to join as an ornithologist the "Second Freiburg Expedition" to the Moluccas (1910–12).
 The expedition was led by Karl Deninger, a geologist who had visited the islands in 1906–1907.
 They were joined by ethnologist Odo Deodatus Tauern.
 The cost had to be borne by the participants, and Stresemann prepared himself on fauna, geology and ethnology of the Moluccas.
 He went to Tring and consulted with Ernst Hartert and then climbed hills and trained to stand the heat by climbing Mount Vesuvius.
 The three had a custom built boat but it did not arrive in the Mollucas when they reached Singapore by a Lloyd Steamer in September 1910.
 They interacted with the Sekai through the Italian explorer G. Emilio Cerruti who had lived there for two decades (as the king of the tribe!).
 Their boat "Friborg" arrived in November but the boat did not do well and they were stranded in Bali.
 Repair of the boat in Java would take three weeks with Deninger handling it while Stresemann and Tauern crossed Bali examining the fauna (adding 53 new species of birds from Bali).
 The Friborg sank while Deninger was returning to Bali and subsequently all journey were made on a Dutch steamer.
 They travelled into central Seram and during this time Stresemann took a great deal of interest in the native Alfurians.
 He spent six months studying the language and exploring Buru.
 They finally returned to Europe on 1 April 1912 with 1,200 bird skins.
 Stresemann then studied the bird collections at the Rothschild Museum in Tring where Ernst Hartert worked.
 His study was supported by Rothschild, and several new species were named in his honour.
 Stresemann also published his studies on the now near-extinct Paulohi language and wrote a monograph on the topic and a paper on language relations.
 He also published on the religious customs on Seran.
 Stresemann also took an interest in poetry, the writings of Goethe, Descartes and Bismarck.
 Stresemann's studies were interrupted by the First World War and he was conscripted, serving initially in an artillery unit on the Western Front.
 From an anchored balloon used to study the accuracy of artillery, he made studies using rangefinders on the heights of flight of swifts.
 He was transferred to Italy and was wounded in November 1917.
 He returned to Munich and resumed his studies and graduated with majors in zoology and minors in botany and anthropology.
 He briefly studied under Richard von Hertwig in Munich and examined the avifauna of Macedonia.
 He graduated summa cum laude in March 1920.